Silent sinus syndrome

 The silent sinus syndrome represents maxillary sinus atelectasis that results in painless enophthalmos, hypoglobus and facial asymmetry 1-3.
 Some authors restrict the term to patients with no history of sinusitis, trauma or surgery 2.
 Some authors suggest that is part of the spectrum of chronic maxillary atelectasis 6.

 Silent sinus syndrome usually presents in the 3rd to 5th decade, without a gender predilection.
 In general, the condition is idiopathic.
 However, in a small number of patients, trauma to the lateral nasal wall and ostiomeatal complex may be the cause, e.g. endonasal intubation 1,2.

 The presentation is typically with painless and usually relatively long-standing (months to years) facial asymmetry, enophthalmos of 2-5 mm, and hypoglobus 1-3.
 Symptoms of sinusitis are not always present 1.
 When there is significant deformity of the orbital floor, patients may develop diplopia.
 However, extraocular movements are usually normal 2.

 Chronic occlusion of the maxillary sinus ostium/ostia results in gradual resorption of the air.
 Subsequently, negative pressure is generated within the sinus 3.
 This, in turn, results in gradual inward bowing of all four of the maxillary walls: roof (orbital floor), medial, posterolateral and anterior walls.
 Orbital volume increases with resultant enophthalmos and variable flattening of the malar eminence 1.

 A number of other hypotheses have been advanced, including inflammatory erosion and softening of walls due to chronic sinusitis; or sinusitis in a hypoplastic sinus 4.
-However, manometric measurement in a number of cases have confirmed the presence of negative pressures, as well as proof of normal sized sinuses on previous imaging 3 -these make the later two hypotheses unlikely.
+However, manometric measurement in a number of cases have confirmed the presence of negative pressures, as well as proof of normal-sized sinuses on previous imaging 3 - these make the latter two hypotheses unlikely.

 Although the diagnosis is usually made clinically, usually by otolaryngologists and ophthalmologists, imaging of the sinuses confirms the findings.
 Additionally, the diagnosis may be made incidentally on imaging of the region for other reasons.

 Plain radiographs are no longer considered sufficiently sensitive or specific for the assessment of paranasal sinus disease.
 However, they are still not infrequently performed.
 The findings are the same as those seen on CT (see below).